 This also affects other places where key names are shown, e.g. the tutorial at the beginning of the demo mode.
 See screenshots.

 The letters are lowercase even though they are suppose to be capital letters by default.

-The not bound is missing if turned off the control you wish to not use.
+The "not bound" is missing if you turned off the control that you do not want to be active

-This also applies when you switch older versions to new versions and it greets you to move around with w a s d keys.
+This can also apply when you switch from an older version to a new version and it greets you to move around with W A S D keys.